forceworkouthelper/forceworkouthelper.github.io/content/en/docs/helpers/countdown/configuration.md

 ---
 title: Configuration
-description: How to configure the For Time timer.
+description: How to configure the Countdown timer.
 weight: 2
 ---